bicbioeng/bicbioeng-appstore/docs/index.rst

 Workflow
 ---------

-Here is an abstract abstract illustration of experimental workflow in the BASIN application.
+Here is an abstract illustration of experimental workflow in the BASIN application.
 Two sources of images and two types of image processing techniques can be used.
 First, desired features are extracted from the processed images.
 Then, statistical analytical tools are used to present the comparable results.

 .. image:: figure1.png